saucelabs/sauce-docs/docs/basics/integrations/slack.md

 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings)
 * A [Slack](https://slack.com/) workspace

-## Install the Slack Plugin
+## Install the Sauce Slack App

+<p><span className="sauceDBlue">ORG ADMIN RIGHTS REQUIRED</span></p>

+Before the Sauce Slack app can be used by members of the organization, an Org Admin must install it for the rest of the organization.
+If you are an Org Admin, you can do this by:

+1. something
+1. something else
+1. finish

+If you are not an Org Admin and the Slack Integration **Install** button is disabled, contact your Org Admin to enable the integration with your workspace.

+## Integration with the Sauce Slack App

 In order to capture your Sauce Labs user account information for use in Slack notifications, you must create a link between your Sauce account and your Slack workspace.

 1. From your Sauce Labs account, navigate to the [Account Integrations](https://app.staging.saucelabs.net/integrations) page.
 1. Click the Slack **Install** button.
 1. Click **Allow** to give Sauce Labs permission to access your Slack workspace.
-1. Enter your Sauce Labs account details in the **Slack Integration** form:
-    * **Sauce Username**: The Username value with which you log into Sauce Labs.
-    * **Access Key**: The [Access Key](https://app.saucelabs.com/user-settings) associated with your Sauce Labs account.
-    * **Primary Data Center**: The Data Center associated with your Sauce Labs account.
-1. Click **Submit here**.

 :::note Multiple Data Centers
 If your Sauce Labs account has access to multiple data centers, you need only install the plugin once and it will be available for all data centers to which the account has access.
-If you have access to different data centers through different Sauce Labs accounts, you must install and setup the plugin separately for each Sauce Labs account.
+If your access to different data centers is through different Sauce Labs accounts, you must install and setup the plugin separately for each Sauce Labs account.
 :::

 ## Add the Sauce App to Notification Channels